-Identifying priority areas for Barn Owl conservation in Britain
+Identifying priority areas for Barn Owl conservation in Britain:

 There are numerous Barn Owl volunteer groups and individual enthusiasts in the UK helping to conserve this most popular of bird species.
-However, one of the difficulties faced by Barn Owl workers until 2006 was the lack of information on the species' habitat requirements.
-Although rough grassland was well known as the species' optimum foraging habitat, the simple question "how much do they need?" could not be adequately answered.
+However, one of the difficulties faced by Barn Owl conservationists until 2006 was the lack of information on the species’ habitat requirements.
+Although rough grassland was well known as the species’ optimum foraging habitat, the simple question “how much do they need?” could not be adequately answered.
 Whilst many Barn Owls seem to depend on the availability of prey-rich rough grassland, in some areas they appear to do well without any.
 In the absence of dedicated research, assessing landscape suitability for Barn Owls and for nestbox schemes was a major challenge.
 With these problems in mind, Nick Askew asked the Barn Owl Trust to support his PhD thesis research.

 Nick was already well known for his work in the Lower Derwent Valley where he had researched Barn Owl foraging behaviour and prey selection, along with the diet and habitat requirements of Field Voles.
-His new research proposal hade two main aspects; Barn Owl habitat requirements and landscape suitability.
+His new research proposal had two main aspects; Barn Owl habitat requirements and landscape suitability.
 The specific aims were to:

 – Produce landscape suitability maps to aid targeting of conservation effort.